emlid/navio2-docs/docs/Navio-APM/configuring-raspberry-pi.md

 **Edit configuration on SD card**

-Simply plug an SD card.
+Simply plug an SD card in your computer.
 After getting access to SD card contents, open /boot/wpa_supplicant.conf (with root privileges on Linux) and edit the file as described above.

 **Use monitor and keyboard**